Bill Jorgensen: WPIX / Independent Network News

 Upon leaving WNEW, Jorgensen initially co-anchored Action News with Pat Harper on WPIX.
 In June 1980, days after Ted Turner began the Cable News Network, WPIX began producing Independent Network News, a prime time national newscast that ran throughout the United States on small independent television stations.
 The Miami Herald described Independent Network News as a half-hour program of national and international news as well as brief sports and weather segments, offered to participating stations during prime time, and therefore not in direct competition with the networks' evening newscasts.
 Jorgensen anchored both a 10:00 national newscast and a 10:30 local newscast on WPIX with Steve Bosh and Pat Harper.
 Tribune Broadcasting hired Morton Dean to replace the three anchors in 1985 and rebranded the program as USA Tonight.

-Retirement
+Retirement and death

-According to a 2004 Newsday article by Verne Gay, Jorgensen is currently living in Florida.
+According to a 2004 Newsday article by Verne Gay, Jorgensen was living in Florida.
+He died on March 13, 2024 in Franklin, North Carolina at the age of 96.